NuGet/Entropy/docs/request-graph.md

 restore, but without the gaps and pauses between said HTTP requests caused by the computational or IO effort required for a NuGet restore.

-This theoretically allows for more reproducable performance measurements for a NuGet package source.
+This theoretically allows for more reproducible performance measurements for a NuGet package source.
 Also, test run time should be shorter since we are performing less work in the "test loop".

 ## Example input